saltnpixels/crucial.css/README.md

 ## CSS Variables

 There are variables found at the bottom of Crucial.CSS and utilities.
 You can override them in your project, or change them directly.
-Remember, you can also override variables inside classes and media queries.
+Remember, you can also override variables inside classes and media queries, which is super helpful.
 Here are all the variables:

 ```CSS
 :root {